Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 The rigidity island $\mathcal I_{\mathcal P}$ is defined as the maximal subphase on which all axioms hold at every filtration depth.
 Its intrinsic invariants (defect rank, termination length, interaction signature) are computed entirely from the restriction of the defect and interaction data to this subphase, so they are also determined by the original admissible data.

 Finally, the boundary quotient $\mathcal B(\mathcal P)$ is the canonical quotient $\mathcal P/\mathcal I_{\mathcal P}$.
-By construction, it records exactly the part of the induced structure on which canonical propagation fails.
+By construction, it records the part of the induced structure on which canonical propagation fails.
 Once the boundary depth and failure type are known, the form of this quotient and its role as an obstruction object are fixed by the same induced data.

-Thus, for any algebraic phase $\mathcal P$ that can be extracted from $(A,\Phi,\circ)$, the boundary depth, the failure type and its stratification, the surviving rigidity islands and their invariants, and the associated boundary quotients are all determined in advance by the admissible phase data.
-No extra information from an explicit construction of $\mathcal P$ is needed. \end{proof}
+Thus, for any algebraic phase $\mathcal P$ that can be extracted from $(A,\Phi,\circ)$, the boundary depth, the failure type and its stratification, the surviving rigidity islands and their invariants, and the associated boundary quotients are determined intrinsically from the admissible phase data by the admissible phase data.
+No additional structural information from an explicit construction of $\mathcal P$ is required within the standing admissibility framework. \end{proof}

-\begin{remark} Prediction in this context refers to structural inevitability rather than numerical computation.
-The boundary calculus specifies which boundary behaviours and rigid components must appear, and which cannot appear, purely from the admissible phase data, independent of any explicit model or analytic construction. \end{remark}
+\begin{remark} Prediction in this context refers to structural determination within the admissibility framework rather than numerical computation.
+The boundary calculus specifies which boundary behaviours and rigid components are detected by the boundary calculus, and which cannot appear, purely from the admissible phase data, independent of any explicit model or analytic construction. \end{remark}

-\begin{corollary} Any algebraic phase extracted from admissible data exhibits no structural behaviour beyond what is already determined by the boundary calculus. \end{corollary}
+\begin{corollary} Any algebraic phase extracted from admissible data exhibits boundary behaviour compatible with that determined by the boundary calculus. \end{corollary}

 \begin{proof} Let $(A,\Phi,\circ)$ be admissible phase data and let $\mathcal P$ be any algebraic phase extracted from this data.
 By Theorem~\ref{thm:predictive-boundary}, the boundary depth, the identity of the first axiom that fails, the induced boundary stratification, the associated rigidity island $\mathcal I_{\mathcal P}$, and the boundary quotient $\mathcal B(\mathcal P)$ are all determined functorially from the admissible data alone.